Implement synchronized pulse generator to fire thyristors of six-pulse converter

 improved version of the Synchronized 6-Pulse Generator block)

-fed by a three-phase voltage source (200 V peak line-to-ground or 245
+is fed by a three-phase voltage source (200 V peak line-to-ground

 A first simulation is performed with an alpha angle of 0 degrees.
 Open the Constant block connected at input 1 of the Pulse Generator (Thyristor) block and set its value to 0.
 Start the simulation.
 The average voltage is